 - Review the skills required in order to safely undertake field research in an African wilderness environment.
 This includes animal behavior, spoor identification and location specific survival and navigation skills.

-- Develop a working knowledge of the various methods of data collection and survey techniques.
+- Demonstrate a working knowledge of the various methods of data collection and survey techniques.

 - Design a population study for a species relevant to the long-term strategic plan for Chizarira National Park.